top of page

 • Mobility exercises for the hip and lower limb

 These exercises help improve control of the lower limb and reduce strain on the outer knee.
+For runners, rehab often focuses on improving hip control, cadence, stride mechanics, and tolerance to progressive running loads.

 Massage Therapy